Structure as the foundation for crisis management

 René de Jong

-Sample Organizational Chart for a Crisis Management Team
+Example Organizational Chart for a Crisis Organization

 You can then use various tools to define the structure of your crisis management organization.
 On the left, you can see a screenshot from a demo environment within CrisisSuite.